 - You must have a verifiable bank account and valid email address.

-The lender does not allow co-signers.
-So, if you can’t get approved on your own, you may need to choose a lender with looser credit requirements or one that allows co-signers.
+- Upgrade doesn’t allow co-signers, so if you can’t get approved on your own, you’ll need to choose a different lender.

-Upgrade charges an origination fee of 1.5 percent to 6 percent of your loan amount.
-There is, however, no application fee or prepayment penalty.
+Upgrade charges an origination fee of 2.9 percent to 8 percent of your loan amount.
+There is no application fee or prepayment penalty.
 If you don’t pay your monthly bill within 15 days of its due date, there’s a late fee of up to $10.
 There’s also a fee of $10 if your payment fails.

-Due to the origination fee, it’s important to make sure you borrow enough to get the funds you need.
+Because of the origination fee, it’s important to make sure you borrow enough to get the funds you need.
 If you need $10,000 after fees, for instance, and the origination fee is 5 percent, multiply the amount you need by 1.05 to get the amount you’ll need to request.
-For example, if you need to pay your contractor a $10,000 down payment, request a loan amount of $10,500, as Upgrade will take $500 upfront due to the origination fee, leaving you with $10,000.
+For example, if you need to pay your contractor a $10,000 down payment, request a loan amount of $10,500, as Upgrade will take $500 up front due to the origination fee, leaving you with $10,000.

 - Date of birth

 You’ll also create an account with Upgrade at this stage, which requires an email address and password.
-If you’re approved based on the soft inquiry, you’ll be able to view your offers and pick the one that best fits your needs and ability to repay.
+If you’re approved based on the soft inquiry, you’ll be able to view your loan offers.

-Before you accept an offer with Upgrade, though, take a few minutes to compare the quote you receive with other personal loan rates from top lenders.
+Before you accept a loan from Upgrade, though, take a few minutes to compare the quote you receive with other personal loan rates from top lenders.

 Editorial disclosure: All reviews are prepared by Bankrate.com staff.
 Opinions expressed therein are solely those of the reviewer and have not been reviewed or approved by any advertiser.
 The information, including rates and fees, presented in the review is accurate as of the date of the review.
 Check the data at the top of this page and the lender’s website for the most current information.